Why Isn't Relational Learning Taking Over the World?: Looking Forward

 We need to be clear about whether we want to predict general knowledge or learn about the entities in the training set.
 Unless the test sets are carefully designed, there will tend to be a bias towards learn about just one of these.
 Many models such as probabilistic logic programs \citep{reason:Poole93g,De-Raedt:2007aa} and convolutional graph neural networks \citep{Schlichtkrull:2017ac} learn what looks like general knowledge that is then be applied to the training set to predict properties and relations of the entities in training set.
 Tests sets from the same dataset do not test whether these models generalize to new populations or related domains.
-To have statistics, we need to combine the data in at least one dimension; e.g., we could combine temporal data to learn about road congestion at a particular intersection, but could also generalize over the type of intersection.
-Map builders build models that generalize over only some of the dimensions, but I haven't seen it for relational learning in general.

-Aggregation (e.g., predicting gender of a user from the movies they watched) is the Achilles heel of relational learning.
-Most models either have a built-in aggregation such as noisy-or for probabilistic logic programs \citep{reason:Poole93g} or logistic regression for weighted logical formula models \citep{Domingos:2009,Kazemi:2014aa}, use a distribution of related entities in relational attention \citep{velickovic2018graph,Wang:2019aa} or use explicit operations such a sum or mean \citep{Schlichtkrull:2017ac}.
-They are problematic theoretically (e.g., asymptoticly) \cite{Poole2014a,Buchman:aaai2015,Adam-Day:2024aa} and in practice \cite{Kazemi:2017ub}.
-They need to work with no related entities and as the number of related entities goes to infinity.
-The models either implicitly assume the related entities provide independent evidence (as do sum, noisy-or and logistic regression), or act the same as if there was just one related entity (as do max, average and attention).
-Determining whether the evidence is independent (so can be accumulated) or is dependent (in which case extra evidence can be discounted) is difficult, and invariably ignored.
+To have statistics, we need to combine the data in at least one dimension.
+E.g., we could ask for the average congestion at a particular intersection at a particular time, or the average congestion at intersections on a particular date and time, but not at at a particular intersection at a particular date and time, as there is at most a single data point.
+There could be latent features (embeddings) for intersections and dates, but some intersections and dates are peculiar and it might be better to learn about particular entities and not just general knowledge.

 Many methods rely on embeddings/latent features, often fixed-sized embeddings.
 It seems bizarre to have the same size embeddings for the USA and the relationship between Sinclair and the Portland Ferns (Figure \ref{wikidata-fig}).
 Somehow we need the embedding/latent complexity to depend on the complexity of (the information about) the entity.